Philippine one hundred-peso note: Independence

-English series (1951)
+English series (1951–1974)

 Features the portrait of Melchora Aquino, a Filipino revolutionary during the Philippine Revolution, who became known as "Tandang Sora".
 The reverse features the different flags used by the Katipunan movement.

-Pilipino series (1969–1971)
+Pilipino series (1969–1974)

 In 1967, Manuel Roxas replaced the portrait of Melchora Aquino.
 The note is now predominantly violet in color.
 On the reverse, it now features the Central Bank of the Philippines main office before they were relocated to their current complex in Manila.
 The design of the obverse was later revised, the "100" on the lower right corner was moved higher, in turn placed the Central Bank logo below it, the signature of the Central Bank Governor was placed beside the signature of the President of the Philippines, the font for Republika ng Pilipinas and all of the "100" text were also changed and the text Sandaang Piso was made into one line.
 Geometric lines were also added on the sides and the watermark area of the note.
 This design was later used when the Bagong Lipunan series was released in 1973.

-Ang Bagong Lipunan series (1973–1985)
+Ang Bagong Lipunan series (1973–1996)

 In 1976, the "Ang Bagong Lipunan" text was added and was overprinted on the watermark area.

 In 1978, the reverse was changed to reflect the Central Bank's transfer to its new complex in Manila.

-New Design series (1987–2013)
+New Design series (1987–2018)

 In 1987, the note was completely redesigned and new elements regarding Roxas' tenure as the first president of the independent republic was shown on the lower right side where the Philippine flag was raised while the flag of the United States was lowered on July 4, 1946.
 The banknote was designed by Angel Cacnio.

 After the creation of the "Bangko Sentral ng Pilipinas" in 1993, its new logo was incorporated on all the New Design series bills.

-In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
-The names of the signatories on the bills were later added starting with banknotes featuring the signature of President Joseph Estrada.
+In 1998 starting with the first prefix letter "P" in red, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
+The names of the signatories on the bills were later added beginning with banknotes featuring the signature of President Joseph Estrada.

-In 2001, additional security features were added: the security thread on the right side and the gold fluorescent printing on the left side across the portrait.
+Starting with banknotes featuring the signature of President Gloria Macapagal Arroyo in 2001, additional security features were added: the security thread on the right side and the gold fluorescent printing on the left side across the portrait.

+On banknotes with the signatures of President Gloria Macapagal Arroyo and BSP Governor Amando Tetangco Jr. from 2005 to 2010, there are two variants where the signatories are wide and narrow.
+The wider and lighter version (similar to Arroyo and Rafael Buenaventura signature combination from 2001 to 2004) is used on banknotes issued on 2005 and some in 2008, while the narrower and bolder one is used on notes from 2006 to 2010.
+The latter is also used on most banknotes issued in 2008.